SkretasLab/ProteoSeeker/README.md

 # 2. Installation
 ## 2.1 Source code
 <p align="justify">To install ProteoSeeker from source code, conda (from Anaconda or Miniconda) must be installed and activated in your system.
-Instructions for installing Anaconda and Miniconda in Linux are provided in the following links:
+Instructions for installing Anaconda and Miniconda in Linux are provided in the following links:</p>

 Anaconda for Linux: https://docs.anaconda.com/free/anaconda/install/linux/

 Miniconda for Linux: https://docs.anaconda.com/free/miniconda/miniconda-install/

-Then download the repository, extract it, move to the installation folder and run the installation script.
+<p align="justify">Then download the repository, extract it, move to the installation folder and run the installation script.
 Follow the steps below:</p>

 ~~~bash
 git clone https://github.com/SkretasLab/ProteoSeeker.git